Outplacement: process and theory explained

 There are several benefits to implementing outplacement procedures.
 For example, the remaining employees’ morale is retained because they can see that outgoing colleagues receive enough help and guidance when leaving the company.
 The personal interests are great, too.
 For many people, their job is a part of their identity, and its loss may have great and dramatic psychological effects.

-The word outplacement was invented over 30 years ago by James Challenger.
-With his consultancy company, he developed the initial concept and ways of implementing outplacement programs into organisations.
+The term outplacement was invented over 30 years ago by James E. Challenger.
+With his consultancy company, he developed the initial concept and ways of implementing modern outplacement programs into organisations.
 In the 1980s and 1990s especially, an increasing number of companies were in need of guidance for departing employees.

 It happens relatively often that an organisation compensates an employee who is laid off.
 This usually happens in the form of a severance payment and a bonus on top of the salary.
 This compensation is made for the sudden loss of the job, and is part of legislation in many countries.